Psyyke/A.C.A.S/README.md

 > **Warning** A.C.A.S is currently in development.
 Expect bugs, especially on variants.

-A.C.A.S is an **advanced chess assistance system** (some might even call it a "*cheat*") which enhances your chess performance with cutting-edge real-time move analysis.
+A.C.A.S is an **advanced chess assistance system** (a chess cheat) which helps you make better moves with the help of a chess engine.
 Just install the userscript, open the A.C.A.S GUI and you're good to go!
 No downloading needed.

 ![image](https://github.com/Hakorr/A.C.A.S/assets/76921756/750998aa-061e-478a-a2c2-5e7c5b341775)